Communote/communote.github.io/doc/admin_general.md

 To use a secured LDAP connection using SSL (LDAPS) simple use the correct url and port as value for the LDAP server url, i.e. <a rel="nofollow">ldaps://myDirectory.com:10636</a>.
 It might be necessary to make the servers certificate known to Communote, especially if your LDAPS server is using a self-signed certificate.
 This can be done via uploading the certificate at "Certificates" within the administration area (see chapter 2.1).

+When using an LDAP directory you should consider to configure Java's LDAP connection pooling.
+This requires setting the system properties which are described in Oracle's [LDAP connection pooling documentation](http://docs.oracle.com/javase/jndi/tutorial/ldap/connect/config.html).
+The properties have to be added to the ```JAVA_OPTS``` environment variable so that the Tomcat server passes them to the Java process on startup.
+An easy way to achieve this is by modifying the setenv.sh file on Linux or the setenv.bat on Windows.
+When using the WAR file installation of Communote this file can be found in the bin directory of your Tomcat installation.
+If you are running a Communote which has been setup with one of the installation packages the file resides in the directory ```COMMUNOTE_INSTALL_DIR/communote/bin``` (see [installation manual](http://communote.github.io/doc/install_communote.html#installation-with-an-installation-package-1) for details).

 ## 1.5 Security

 On this page, you can choose how Communote should behave, if user logon attempt failed.
 Here you can specify the failed logon attempts to a temporary or permanent ban.